Birds of the Basin

 HIGH DESERT ROOKERY

-If you visit a beach in California and you see a California Gull, there's a high probability it was born at Mono Lake.
+If you visit a beach in California and you see a California Gull, there's a high probability it hatched at Mono Lake.
 By late spring anywhere from 44,000 to 65,000 California Gulls arrive to breed on Mono's lesser-known islands.
-Mono Lake is home to the second largest California Gull rookery in North America (Great Salt Lake is the largest).
+Mono Lake is home to one of the largest California Gull rookeries in North America (Great Salt Lake is the largest).
 The majority of gulls used to nest on Negit Island, the black cinder cone island to the north of Paoha.
 In 1979 water diversions lowered the lake level to a point where a landbridge emerged connecting Negit Island with the mainland.
 Hungry coyotes made easy prey of gull chicks, and the adults abandoned the island.
 Today the majority of California Gulls nest on the small islets neighboring Negit Island's north shore.
 A few gulls also nest on the Paoha islets, near Paoha's west shore.
 The gulls avoid Paoha Island entirely.
 As of 1999, with the rising lake, gulls began returning to Negit Island, their primary, native nesting grounds.
-Click here to read an article on the California Gull.
+Click here to read an article about California Gulls.